NawaMan/CrossCompileCppExample/README.md

 ./scripts/run.sh --help
 ```

-**Note:** The macOS binaries are run in a simulated environment.
-In a real-world scenario, you would need proper macOS emulation or native hardware to run these binaries.
+**Note:** When running on Linux, macOS binaries are executed in a simulated environment.
+On macOS systems, the binaries run natively.

 ## Testing